Danko-Lab/clipnet_k562/README.md

 ## Code dependencies

-The python package requirements for CLIPNET K562 are listed in `requirements_tf.txt` and are identical to those used for the original CLIPNET project (https://github.com/Danko-Lab/clipnet/blob/main/requirements.txt).
+The python package requirements for CLIPNET K562 are just those of the original CLIPNET package.
+The CLIPNET package and its dependencies can be installed from source (https://github.com/Danko-Lab/clipnet).

 ProCapNet (https://github.com/kundajelab/ProCapNet) and Enformer (https://github.com/lucidrains/enformer-pytorch) require Pytorch.
 The dependencies are listed in `requirements_pth.txt`.
 These should be installed in a separate environment from the TF environment used for CLIPNET.
-You will also need to install [PersonalBPNet](https://github.com/adamyhe/PersonalBPNet/), as it contains a number of utility functions and a copy of the ProCapNet class.
+You will also need to install PersonalBPNet (https://github.com/adamyhe/PersonalBPNet), as it contains a number of utility functions and a copy of the ProCapNet class.

 ## Training data processing

-Scripts to download/process K562 PRO-cap data for fine tuning are in `data_processing`.
+Scripts to download/process K562 PRO-cap data for fine tuning are in `data_processing/`.
 We note that that directory contains a number of pipelines for processing K562 data (including for PRO-seq models that have not yet been published).
 For more details on the minimal necessary scripts to reproduce the K562 initiation models, please consult the README in that directory.

 ## Fine tuning scripts

-Scripts to fine tune CLIPNET models to K562 are located in `clipnet_ft`.
+Scripts to fine tune CLIPNET models to K562 are located in `clipnet_ft/`.
 These scripts will presume that the training data have been downloaded from Zenodo or preprocessed per protocols in `data_processing/`

 ## Download pretrained models